C-Naoki/ModePlait/README.md

     make install
     ```
     - However, you are required to [pyenv](https://github.com/pyenv/pyenv#installation) and [poetry](https://python-poetry.org/docs/#installation) for above command to work.
-    - If you prefer not to use `pyenv` or `poetry`, you can also use [`requirements.txt`](https://github.com/C-Naoki/ModePlait/blob/main/requirements.txt) created based on pyproject.toml.
+    - If you prefer not to use pyenv or poetry, you can also use [`requirements.txt`](https://github.com/C-Naoki/ModePlait/blob/main/requirements.txt) created based on pyproject.toml.

     Specifically, the above command performs the following steps:
       1. if necessary, install Python 3.9.15 using pyenv, and then switch to this version.